5 Ways to Teach Your Kids About Meditation

 Try a Meditation Book

 Not only do kids like the challenge of holding yoga poses (the cute names like “down dog” and “tree pose” help), but the practice naturally helps them to meditate.
 If you’re not a yogi, check out some of the kids’ classes offered virtually.
-Grey Owl Mind and Body Studio in Johns Creek, for instance, has a Family Yoga class for ages 4+.
-The class incorporates music, themes, movement, games, relaxation techniques, breathing exercises and more to help families practice at their own pace.
-Kids, tweens and teens can try Meditation and Mindfulness, Online Guided Relaxation, Basics Yoga and more from Stillness Yoga and Meditation Center in Marietta.
-Find more kids yoga studios around town here, as many of them may be offering online classes at this time.
+Be Silly classes at Be Yoga for a 60 minute class learning poses and building skills.
+Find more kids yoga studios around town here.

 Make Breathing Fun